Edumynt/edumynt.in/src/content/courses/literature/indian-writers/jayant-mahapatra/3_Major_Works_Analysis/Dawn_at_Puri.md

 *   **Vivid and Stark Imagery:** Mahapatra uses powerful, often unsettling, imagery to create a realistic and memorable picture of Puri at dawn: "cancerous sores," "skeletal fish bones," "dark, endless, and deep."
 *   **Free Verse:** The poem is written in free verse, allowing for a natural flow and a conversational tone, which enhances the sense of direct observation.
 *   **Understated Emotion:** The poem conveys profound emotions without being overtly sentimental.
 The emotional impact comes from the starkness of the imagery and the quiet contemplation.
-*   **Juxtaposition:** The poem frequently uses juxtaposition to highlight contrasts, such as the spiritual aspirations of the temple versus the physical suffering of the lepers, or life versus death.
+*   **Juxtaposition:** The poem frequently uses juxtaposition to highlight contrasts, such as the spiritual and the physical, or beauty and decay.
 *   **Atmospheric:** The poem creates a strong, almost palpable, atmosphere of desolation, mystery, and enduring tradition.

 ## Critical Reception and Legacy